Niyam-developer/catWhatsapp/README.md

 ## Installation & Usage

-1. Download the ZIP package from the [official website](http://twostars.co.in/whatsapp/pages).
+1. Download the all Files and Folders package from the [official website](https://github.com/Niyam-developer/catWhatsapp).
 2. Obtain your personal `hash.dat` file from [here](https://twostars.co.in/whatsappApi.html).
 3. Create a base folder and extract the ZIP contents into it.
 4. Place your `hash.dat` file inside the base folder.